 Entries are accepted only via the Teaching Awards website www.teachingawards.com.
 Any entries emailed, posted or faxed will not be accepted.
 The Teaching Awards accepts no responsibility for failure to submit entries by the stated deadline or for incomplete entries or those lost due to problems with the internet.
 Proof of completion is not proof of delivery.

 If during the course of the entry and judging period the nominee changes school, both the previous and current school may be required to provide evidence concerning the nominee for judging purposes.

-All material submitted as part of any entry and the copyright thereof, as well as the rights of any interviews, shall become the property of The Teaching Awards company ltd. No entry or supporting material will be returned.
+All material submitted as part of any entry and the copyright thereof, as well as the rights of any interviews, shall become the property of The Teaching Awards Trust.
+No entry or supporting material will be returned.

 The Teaching Awards may, at its discretion, change the award category for which any entry is made.

 The decision of the judging panels is final in every situation, as is that of the Teaching Awards Trust in all matters affecting the Awards, and no correspondence on this topic will be entered into.